 It might be hard to believe, but there is a final, perhaps equally pleasant surprise.
 This is not an expensive dish.
 It was originally prepared as a way for the fisherfolk of Marseille to relish the less money-making, marketable components of their catch.
 And they became astonishingly good at doing just that.

-Now, there are so-called deluxe bouillabaisse recipes that call for a few whole lobsters and equally high-end white fish like sea bass.
+Now, there are so-called deluxe bouillabaisse recipes that call for a few whole lobsters and higher-end white fish like sea bass, red snapper, or halibut.
 For me, these variants miss the whole magical point of a dish that is essentially about transforming fairly ordinary seafood into something that is truly extraordinary.

 A word about the non-oily, white fish fillets

 I used two varieties — hake and firmer-fleshed monkfish.
-That gave me an appealing mix of textures and flavors, but a similar combination of relatively inexpensive and readily available white fish will be just dandy.
-If you can find fresh fillets, so much the better, but I very happily used frozen.
+That gave me an appealing mix of textures and flavors.
+But a similar combination of readily available and relatively inexpensive white fish (tilapia comes to mind) will be just fine too.
+If you can find fresh filets, so much the better, but I very happily used frozen.